KSahithyan/coding-problems/README.md

 # Coding Problems

-This repository holds the Problems (whicha are hard for me) and Solutions in TypeScript.
+This repository holds the Problems (which are hard; atleast for me) and Solutions in TypeScript.

 **<span style="color: #F32013;">CAUTION</span> I will be using [Deno](https://www.deno.land).**